filloax/Parallel-Sumo/README.md

 ### Installation and dependencies

 First, you need to install Eclipse [SUMO](https://eclipse.dev/sumo/).
-This version of Parallel-Sumo also requires the [metis](https://github.com/inducer/pymetis) python package.
-This as the original problem needs METIS to be installed and be available on the PATH, the source can be downloaded [here](http://glaros.dtc.umn.edu/gkhome/metis/metis/download), both for Windows and for Linux.
-- Note: installing METIS on Windows is difficult.
-Personally I managed to do it by downloading old Visual Studio and CMake versions (2010 and 2.8 respectively) to match the build instructions in the METIS download from its main website, otherwise [this repository](https://github.com/guglielmosanchini/conda-metis) could be of help.
-You need to end up with a metis.dll file (and set the `METIS_DLL` environment variable to its full path), depending on your compile method you might need to enable SHARED in the compile settings to end up with a dll.
+This version of Parallel-Sumo also requires the [pymetis](https://github.com/inducer/pymetis) python package, which requires python from 3.4 to 3.10.
+Check the repository page for install instructions especially on Windows, will need to download either from conda-forge or [here](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pymetis).
+We include a *install-pymetis.ps1* Powershell script to do that.

 ### How to compile: